Charlie-J-Martin/localstack-demo/README.md

 ![Screenshot 2024-10-08 at 11 45 51](https://github.com/user-attachments/assets/1dfe58da-82ca-4658-920b-c6f7ebc3f970)

-3. Next, head over to [localstack](https://app.localstack.cloud/sign-in) and sign in (using your GitHub account is the easiest way).
+3. Next, head over to [LocalStack](https://app.localstack.cloud/sign-in) and sign in (using your GitHub account is the easiest way).
 Once signed in, you should see some tabs on the left-hand side.
-Go to `Localstack Instances` and ensure your instance says `running` at the top.
+Go to `LocalStack Instances` and ensure your instance says `running` at the top.
 This could take some time to appear.
 (If you want to force your browser to find your LocalStack instance, go to this [URL](https://localhost.localstack.cloud:4566)).
 Once your instance is running, you should see the `SQS` widget under the `Status` tab.
-This should say 'available' as it is the only service we've configured localstack to use.
+This should say 'available' as it is the only service we've configured LocalStack to use.

 ![Screenshot 2024-10-08 at 11 50 11](https://github.com/user-attachments/assets/71d97946-650f-41e5-9809-b4422f67b233)